imevanc/imevanc/README.md

-### Cheers! 👋  I'm Evan C., a junior web developer.
+### Cheers! 👋  I'm Evan, a junior full-stack developer.

-I work as a Student at the Northcoders Bootcamp.
+I graduated from the Northcoders Bootcamp and am in training to become a Full-Stack Developer.

 Previously: Engineering/ML background